Vetinar1/DIP/README.md

 This class provides functions for reading DIP data, building a ball tree on that data, and running interpolation (for more information, see thesis in the CHIPS repository).

-Before using this class, make sure to include the Const.h header file, and set the `DIP_NMAX`, `D` and `DIP_SMAX` constants.
+Before using this class, make sure to include the Const.h header file, and set the `DIP_NMAX`, `DIP_DIM` and `DIP_SMAX` constants.
-`D` should be equal to the number of dimensions in your parameter space.
+`DIP_DIM` should be equal to the number of dimensions in your parameter space.
 `DIP_NMAX` should be equal to or slightly greater than the number of samples in your CHIPS output files.
 `DIP_SMAX` should be equal to or slightly greater than the number of simplices in your CHIPS output files.